chriskuz/ga_capstone/README.md

 All current assumptions labeled are set to allow us to achieve (or attempt to achieve) our goal within a certain time frame, as Kruze is requiring an answer from us quickly!
 With this in mind, we will consider discussing how such assumptions can contribute to any error throughout our study, as well as remind ourselves that integrating negated features for future work may actually be very beneficial to us in achieving a stronger prediction.

-As we are working with what is considered to be a continuous variable, we will analyze common price trends utilizing a supervised regression model, such as Linear Regression, KNNRegression, Bagging Regression, and Decision Tree Regression.
+As we are working with what is considered to be a continuous variable, we will analyze common price trends utilizing a supervised regression model, such as Linear Regression, KNNRegression, Bagging Regression, Decision Tree Regression, and Random Forest Regression.
 We will ultimately be using the Mean Absolute Error against our predictions to help us gauge how well our selected model predicts the price and discuss what issues may be observed from the limitations of this study.
 The Mean Absolute Error seems the most appropriate to analyze pricing values as the error is in the scale of our predictions and is much clearer for anyone to understand the general error of the model in absolute terms.